Children's Comprehensive Bible Question Quiz

 c.
 Go to church.

-According to Jesus, the first and greatest commandment is the love of God and the love of your fellow man.
+Jesus said the first and greatest commandment is to love God and your neighbor.

 -

-During Jesus' arrest, who cut the ear off a guard?
+During Jesus' arrest, who cut the ear off a priest's servant?

 b.
 Peter with his sword.

-He cut off the right ear of the high priest's slave Malchus with his sword.
+Peter cut off the right ear of the high priest's slave servant, Malchus, with his sword.

 Jesus then healed Malchus by putting his ear back on.

-This was probably the last miracle Jesus performed.
+This event was probably the last miracle Jesus performed.

 -